sandhya261996/sandhya261996/README.md

 ### 👋 Hello world!

 My name is Sandhya.
-I'm a software engineer, technical blogger [https://techwithsandhya.hashnode.dev/) and Women Who Code evangelist.
+I'm a Cloud/Devops Enthusiast, technical blogger [https://techwithsandhya.hashnode.dev/) and Women Who Code evangelist.
 Besides loving my job and my side hustles, I love to read books, writing articles and collect quotes.
 As a technical content writer, I write for the largest publishers on [https://techwithsandhya.hashnode.dev/).

 ### 🧐 Some Things About Me